-The 2013 Thousand Guineas is a Group 1 race that is held each year in October as part of the Melbourne Spring Racing Carnival at Caulfield Racecourse.
+The 2016 Thousand Guineas is a Group 1 race that is held each year in October as part of the Melbourne Spring Racing Carnival at Caulfield Racecourse.
 The Thousand Guineas is open to three-year-old fillies only and is run over a distance of 1,600 metres.
-Run under set-weights plus penalty conditions, the Thousand Guineas is worth $500,000 in prize money.
-The Thousand Guineas is held on the second day of the three day Caulfield Cup Carnival in the middle of the Caulfield Guineas, which is held on the first, and the Caulfield Cup, which is held on the last.
-The Thousand Guineas was originally held on the same day as the Caulfield Cup, but was moved to its own day in 1988.
+Run under set-weights conditions, the Thousand Guineas is worth $500,000 in prize money.
+The Thousand Guineas is held on Day 1 of the Caulfield Cup Carnival on Caulfield Guineas Day.
+The Thousand Guineas was originally held on the same day as the Caulfield Cup, but was moved to its own day in 1988, and reverted from the middle day of the carnival to the first day for the 2014 edition.

 The Thousand Guineas was first run in 1946 when it was won by a horse called Sweet Chime.
 The race was held over a distance of eight furlongs until being changed to 1,600 metres in 1972 to coincide with the introduction of the metric system.
 Originally a Principal Race, the Thousand Guineas was given its Group 1 status in 1979.
 The Thousand Guineas has had one dead heat during its significant history.
 This occurred in 1963 when Heirloom and Anna Rose passed the post at the same time.